 Doing good does you good

-It’s often said that it’s better to give than receive but did you know that this is actually backed up by research?
+You may recognise the expression that it is better to give than receive but did you know that this is backed up by research?

 What are the health benefits?

 Evidence shows that helping others can have a positive effect on your own mental health.

 Things to consider before you start

 Ready to get started with doing good?
 Here are three things to consider.

 Doing something for a good cause

 Getting involved can be hugely beneficial for both the cause you are supporting and your own sense of wellbeing.